ekamperi/ekamperi.github.io/_posts/2021-03-15-alternating-direction-method-multipliers-robust-pca.md

 {% endraw %}
 {% endhighlight %}

+Here is the output of running the above implementation on a rainbow image:
 <p align="center">
  <img style="width: 70%; height: 70%" src="{{ site.url }}/images/robust_pca/example_rainbow.png" alt="Robust PCA example">
 </p>

+And this is the result of running it on a selfie of mine:
 <p align="center">
  <img style="width: 70%; height: 70%" src="{{ site.url }}/images/robust_pca/example_me.png" alt="Robust PCA example">
 </p>